 Global analyst Gartner issues various annual hype cycles, including the famous one in Emerging Technologies.
 Whilst most reviews and blogs focus on the one ‘picture’ of this year’s hype cycle (sometimes without any reference to the year, eg Jeff Bullas’ weblog), I thought it’d be more interesting to draw a comparison between the 2009 hype cycle to the one that is valid up until June 2012.
-Here’s 5 items that caught my eyes.
+Here’s 5 items regarding both versions of Gartner’s Hype Cycle in emerging technologies that caught my eyes.

 1) What happened to social media technologies?